-My “Vision Trouble” Turned Out to Be a Sign of Stroke—But I Ignored It
+Her “Vision Trouble” Turned Out to Be a Sign of Stroke—But She Ignored It

-One out of five stroke victims are under 55, and it claims the lives of women more often than breast cancer.
-Lauren Barnathan was only 30 years old when she ignored the symptoms of her stroke and it cost her a full recovery.
-Now she's on a mission to educate others about the signs- and encourage them to act before it's too late.
+One out of five stroke patients are under 55, and it claims the lives of women more often than breast cancer.
+Lauren Barnathan was only 30 years old when she ignored her early stroke symptoms and it may have cost her a full recovery.

 Courtesy Lauren Barnathan